 Automated biomass boilers will have a built in self-cleaning system; this will collect ash from the heat exchange tubes and combustion gate.
 Some boilers have a mechanism to compress the ash which reduces the amount of times the ash bin needs emptying.
 The boiler will need to be shut down periodically whilst being cleaned by hand if it does not have an automated ash cleaning mechanism.
 If the ash is not cleaned out regularly, the build up will adversely affect the combustion conditions and consequently lead to boiler failure.

 The only maintenance requirement for the cleaning for the heat exchanger and the automatic ash removal will be an annual service.

 A flue pipe must be swept regularly to prevent blockages and remove all soot deposits.

-Biomass boilers provide the best savings when compared to heating systems which use electricity, oil, coal or transported gas, with average savings of over 30%.
+Biomass boilers provide the best savings when compared to heating systems which use electricity, oil, coal or transported gas.

 When compared to a properly installed, well maintained high efficiency mains gas based heating system, a biomass boiler will generally be more expensive to run unless the homeowner has their own source of fuel.

 The Renewable Heat Incentive is a government backed scheme which provides a set payment for every kilowatt hour (unit) of renewable heat required to heat and provide hot water into a property.
 In most cases this is deemed from an Energy Performance Certificate, but under specific circumstances it is metered.

 Once the system is installed and registered payments are made quarterly over a period of seven years.
 On average the RHI will pay for the cost of the installation and support some of the running costs.